Fraud Defense Attorney Oklahoma City

 Computer Fraud

-The act of using a computer to take or alter electronic data, or to gain unlawful use of a computer or system.
-In the United States, computer these types of acts are specifically proscribed by the Computer Fraud and Abuse Act, which criminalizes computer-related acts under federal jurisdiction.
+Computer fraud is the act of using a computer to take or alter electronic data, or to gain unlawful use of a computer or system.
+In the United States, these types of acts are specifically proscribed by the Computer Fraud and Abuse Act, which criminalizes computer-related acts under federal jurisdiction.

 Here is a more detailed explanation: